Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 As students learn to read, they need to hear what smooth, fluent reading sounds like.
 Fluency is important for comprehension.

 When students listen to a story, they may discover a new interest.
-In addition, read alouds can be selected to introduce a concept in science, social studies, or other curriculum area.
+In addition, read-alouds can be selected to introduce a concept in science, social studies, or other curriculum areas.

 7. Students make connections.